xdev-developer/gen4s/README.md

 -  **Scenario Configuration**: Gen4s allows for the configuration of multiple stages in a scenario, with configurable delays between stages and the number of samples to generate.

-## Running
+## Installation

-Download latest release from [Releases page](https://github.com/xdev-developer/gen4s/releases), unzip archive and execute `./bin/gen4s`

 ### Using Homebrew
 To install Gen4s using Homebrew, you first need to tap into the `xdev-developer/tap` repository.
-Tapping a repository in Homebrew adds it to the list of formulae that Homebrew tracks, updates, and installs from.

  Once the repository is tapped, you can install Gen4s.
 Here are the steps:

 1. Open your terminal.
 2. Tap into the `xdev-developer/tap` repository by running the command: `brew tap xdev-developer/tap`.
 3. Once the repository is tapped, install Gen4s by running the command: `brew install gen4s`.

-Please note that Homebrew is a package manager for macOS.
-If you're using a different operating system, you might need to use a different package manager or install method.
+### Manual

+Download latest release from [Releases page](https://github.com/xdev-developer/gen4s/releases), unzip archive and execute `./bin/gen4s`

+## Running

 ```shell
 Gen4s